infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 ## Integrating other styling and component libraries

 There are many component libraries that offer light/dark modes to their components.
-Here's an example of how to use `react-native-elements` with Ignite's theming system by exending their own `ThemeProvider`:
+Here's an example of how to use `react-native-elements` with Ignite's theming system by extending their own `ThemeProvider`:

 ```tsx
 import { colorsDark, colorsLight, customFontsToLoad } from "src/theme"